kazuhiro4949/PagingKit/README.md

 ```

 ## 2. set content delegate

+Implement content delegate to handle the event.
+It is a similar interfaces to UIScrollViewDelegate.
+You need to scroll method of content view controller on the delegate method.
+Percent parameter is based on the left to right distance.

 ```swift
     override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
         if let vc = segue.destination as?
 PagingMenuViewController {